 We want to create a network of empowered families where the children already in the home are well supported and have the tools to navigate the changes that adoption or fostering brings to them personally.

 Our motto to parents is: when you know better, you can do better.
 When parents learn along with their children what is needed for healthy adjustments when a new sibling comes to the family, everyone benefits.

 With so much understandable focus on the needs of the newest children, she was unprepared for the more silent needs of the ones who came before.
-The graduate school project allowed her to research and discover that this population of resident siblings is greatly underserved.
+The graduate school project allowed her to research and discover that this population of resident siblings is greatly under-served.
 Suddenly Siblings™ hopes to change that.
-One of her daughters, herself an adult ‘resident sibling’, came on board to offer her wisdom and perspective to parents eager to understand what their own children might be feeling.
+Her daughter, herself an adult ‘resident sibling’, came on board to offer her wisdom and perspective to parents eager to understand what their own children might be feeling.

 Our resources are written by a mother-daughter team.
 Meet the authors:

 Molly Heaton is an adult resident sibling, a big sister for 15 years to Russian-born, orphanage-raised, twin adoptive brothers with special needs due to early trauma.
 Although Molly was excited gaining new brothers through international adoption, as a young child, she was wholly unprepared for the changed family dynamics that affected her.
 As an adult, Molly has been able to process much of her past and offers her unique insights to parents through the platform called Suddenly Siblings™, which supports resident children like she was.